Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 The greatest element of all is the ease with which the recipe is made: no individual step is difficult, although it does require several separate, time-sensitive steps.

 I took some inspiration for this recipe from Creamy Rose Panna Cotta, by Erin Eastland.

 - 3/4 cup cream

 - 2 ounces chocolate, chopped into small morsels

 - 1/4 cup Grand Marnier

 - Combine together the milk, cream, and vanilla.
-Bring to boil in a saucepan over heat, then reduce heat and set aside.
+Bring to a boil in a saucepan over heat, then reduce heat and set aside.

 - In a small bowl, combine together the gelatin with 2 tablespoons of water, and allow to soak for 5 minutes.

 - Whisk the gelatin into the hot milk and cream, then add in the crème fraîche, the sugar, and the rose syrup.
 Mix thoroughly until well combined.
-Allow to rest on the counter to cool slightly.
+Allow it to rest on the counter to cool slightly.

 - Combine together the 1/4 cup of sugar and 1/2 cup of water in a new small saucepan.
 Heat over high heat until it boils and reduces.
 Once it has become a syrup, add in the Grand Marnier, and then continue to boil for at least 5 more minutes until it has reduced and become a rather thick syrup.
 Pour this over the panna cotta.
 This can be served immediately, but preferably wait overnight for the flavor of the orange syrup to penetrate.
-Decorate with rose petals, orange peel, chocolate shavings, or other garnishes for additional aesthetic appeal, and unmold if one wants a truly beautiful look.
+Decorate with rose petals, orange peel, chocolate shavings, or other garnishes for aesthetic appeal, and unmold if one wants a truly beautiful look.

 © 2018 Ryan Thomas